CLOSE

-What is Interface Segregation Principle (ISP)?
+What Is the Interface Segregation Principle (ISP)?

 In C++, ISP can be implemented by breaking down larger interface into smaller, more specific interfaces.
 This allows clients to only depend on the specific method they need, rather than being forced to implement unnecessary methods.